Tyrrrz/GitHubActionsTestLogger/GitHubActionsTestLogger.Demo.Mtp/Readme.md

-# GitHub Actions Test Logger Demo
+# GitHub Actions Test Logger `Microsoft.Testing.Platform` Demo

 To run the demo tests, use the following command: